 - What are the benefits to the police of arts-led collaborations in building relationships with vulnerable or seldom heard communities?

 - What benefits has the police partnership with City of Culture brought to young people, areas of deprivation, those most fearful of crime and those suffering health and economic disadvantage?

-To obtain external perspectives on the success of policing during the City of Culture year, police-community engagement and the impact of the police-City of Culture Trust partnership, interviews will also be conducted with core community organisations with whom the police are working, as well as those leading arts and culture projects with WMP involvement
+The projects employs a qualitative methodology, with more than 100 semi-structured interviews and focus groups.
+The team spoke to members of West Midlands Police and the City of Culture Trust to investigate the nature of the partnership, its benefits and limitations.
+To obtain external perspectives on the success of these arts-led collaborations during the City of Culture year, on police-community engagement and the impact of the police-City of Culture Trust partnership, interviews were also conducted with core community organisations with whom the police work, members of local government, young people and those with whom the police hope to build more positive relationships, as well as those leading arts and culture projects with WMP involvement.

-Dr Rachel Lewis
+Research Fellow: Dr Rachel Lewis

 March 2023 update: